reepNao/conversion_to_polaroid/README.md

 -pixel_dimensions.py

 -------
-If you have an image with more horizontal length, for example "reverend mother 2.jpg" you can run the to_polaroid1.py file in the polaroid1.0 folder.
+If you have an image with more horizontal length, for example "reverend mother 2.jpg" you can run the to_polaroid_horizontal.py file in the polaroid_horizontal folder.
 Its general purpose is to convert the image to polaroid by halving its width.

 -------
-If you have an image with more vertical length or a square image, for example "lea seydoux f.jpg" you can run the to_polaroid2.py file in the polaroid2.0 folder.
+If you have an image with more vertical length or a square image, for example "lea seydoux f.jpg" you can run the to_polaroid_vertical.py file in the polaroid_vertical folder.